RxThunder/Core/README.md

 This repository is the core library of the Thunder micro CLI framework.

-The aims is to provide a simple extensible kernel with DI.
+The aim is to provide a simple extensible kernel with DI.

 ## Todos
 - [X] Add Eventstore persistent subcription console
 - [X] Add RabbitMq console
+- [X] Add JSON schema validation of messages (part of thunder-model lib)
 - [ ] Add CRON console
 - [ ] Add Eventstore projection creation command
 - [ ] Add Eventstore persistent subscription creation command